osoffer/Diamond-Cutter/README.md

 <br>
 <br>
 ## Features
 <b>1.
-View a generated visualization (so cool!) of the top activated channels in one of the new networks you’ve built in stage 1.</b>
+View a visualization (so cool!) of top activated channels in a CNN models for transfer learning (and modified networks in the future) with your data.
-<br>This way you can examine if your data activates channels with relevant patterns.
+<br>This way you're able to examine if your data activates channels with relevant patterns.
 <br><b>Note:</b> This feature is not yet completed, you can only visualize channels from original "frozen" models.
           <br><i>Available models: inception_v1, inception_v4.</i>
 <br>&nbsp;&nbsp;&nbsp;- Pick a layer of your transferred model